-Light Rail Transit Systems: 61 Lessons in Sustainable Urban Development shows how to design and operate light rail that maximizes its social benefits.
-The book helps readers understand the value of light rail and provides best practices for integrating it effectively into the urban fabric.
-It uses strong supporting evidence and theory drawn on the author team’s extensive experience in developing new light rail systems and shows how to garner community and local business support in the planning and evaluation process.
-Light Rail Transit Systems shows how to draw important lessons from numerous case studies from cities around the world presented in a cohesive theoretical framework, demonstrating how key concepts can bridge the geographic limitations inherent in many transit-related discussions.
+Light Rail Transit Systems: 61 Lessons in Sustainable Urban Development shows how to design and operate light rail to maximize its social benefits.
+Readers will learn how to understand the value of light rail and tactics on its effective integration into communities.
+It uses strong supporting evidence and theory drawn from the author's team and their extensive experience in developing new light rail systems.
+The book uses numerous case studies to demonstrate how key concepts can bridge the geographic limitations inherent in many transit-related discussions.
+In addition, users will learn how to develop important relationships with local decision-makers and communities.

-- Applied research by experienced practitioners and academic researchers
+- Presents applied research by experienced practitioners and academic researchers

-- Incorporates five themes on why it’s important to invest in light rail: effective mobility, efficient city, economy, environment, and equity
+- Incorporates five themes on why it’s important to invest in light rail, including effective mobility, and for an efficient city, economy, environment and equity

 - Includes a checklist for planning public transport projects